Bank of Jamaica holds policy rateWednesday, November 18, 2020

 The Bank of Jamaica (BOJ) yesterday announced its decision to hold the policy interest rate (the rate offered to deposit-taking institutions on overnight placements with Bank of Jamaica) at 0.50 per cent per annum.

-Monetary policy decisions taken by Bank of Jamaica are aimed at ensuring that the annual increase in the prices of consumer goods and services (that is, inflation) remains within the Bank's inflation target of 4.0 per cent to 6.0 per cent.
-Today's decision to hold the policy rate unchanged reflects Bank of Jamaica's assessment that inflation will average 5.0 per cent over the next two years and remain within the target range.
-This forecast is broadly similar to the previous projections.
+Monetary policy decisions taken by BOJ are aimed at ensuring that the annual increase in the prices of consumer goods and services (that is inflation) remains within the bank's inflation target range of 4.0 per cent to 6.0 per cent.

-These and other factors influencing today's monetary policy decision will be discussed at Bank of Jamaica's monetary policy press briefing, scheduled for Friday, 19 February 2021.
+These and other factors influencing today's monetary policy decision will be discussed at Bank of Jamaica's monetary policy press briefing scheduled for tomorrow.